astropy/pyvo/docs/mivot/annoter.rst

     votable = parse("MY/VOTABLE")
     builder = InstancesFromModels(votable, dmid="DR3Name")

+The ``dmid`` optional parameter gives the column (ID or name) to be used as identifier of the Mango objects.

 The builder is then ready to get the properties to add to the Mango object.